phon-ca/phon/app/src/main/java/ca/phon/app/session/editor/view/transcriptEditor/Transcript View.md

  * Session information
    * Show/hide headers
-   * Set date
+   * Set date -> Show date header tier, put caret there, default to todays date
    * Languages
-     * Set/add language -> Show method of selecting a valid language then insert Language header line if not present and move caret to end
+     * Set/add language -> If it doesn't exist, show it and move the caret to the end of the insert Language header line if not present and move caret to end
      * Remove item for each current language
    * View metadata (show editable table of metadata (i.e., string key->string value pairs) no restrictions)
    * Show session information view